Skip to main content

 ./gradlew bootTestRun //Gradle

-We have seen how to use Testcontainers for local development, but one challenge with this setup is every time application is modified and a build is triggered, the existing containers will be destroyed and new containers will be created.
-This may bring slowness or loss of data between application restarts.
+We’ve now learned how to use Testcontainers for local development.
+But one challenge with this setup is that every time the application is modified and a build is triggered, the existing containers will be destroyed and new containers will be created.
+This can result in slowness or loss of data between application restarts.

 Spring Boot provides devtools to improve the developer experience by refreshing the application upon code changes.
 We can use @RestartScope annotation provided by devtools to indicate certain beans to be reused instead of recreating them.